Saltford Environment Group

 SEG, in consultation with the Avon Frome Partnership (Green Spaces Team) at Bristol City Council, Sustrans, and Bath and North East Somerset Council, is therefore clearing a short section of scrub to initiate the process of grassland regeneration.
 The cleared open area (by the former station) avoids all the ancient woodland (among the corridor's most important habitat) and the few mature trees within it will be left standing.

-SEG particularly thanks the volunteer members and Saltford Guides who broke the back of the Himalayan Balsam infestation in 2014.
+SEG particularly thanks the volunteer members including Saltford Guides who broke the back of the Himalayan Balsam infestation in 2014.

 Maintenance of the emerging new habitat will involve volunteers from the local community.